 The research also revealed people with a tanning addiction were five times more likely to exhibit a need to work out compulsively.
 However, exercise addiction hasn’t been well researched, so the Yale team noted it’s too early to know for sure how exercise and tanning addictions may be linked.

 “One hypothesis behind the finding is that people who exercise excessively do so because they are very aware of their appearance, and they also feel that being tanned improves their appearance,” said Brenda Cartmel, PhD, senior research scientist in the Yale School of Public Health’s department of chronic disease epidemiology.
 “Or it may be that we will eventually find out that these individuals have more of an addictive or risk-taking personality type.”

-The underlying biological reasons some people are addicted to tanning aren’t fully understood but appear related to the way UV light increases melanin, a pigment that gives skin, hair, and eyes their color, and endorphins — hormones secreted by the brain and nervous system that activate the body’s opiate receptors and produce a “feel good” effect.
+The underlying biological reasons some people develop a tanning addiction aren’t fully understood but appear related to the way UV light increases melanin, a pigment that gives skin, hair, and eyes their color, and endorphins — hormones secreted by the brain and nervous system that activate the body’s opiate receptors and produce a “feel good” effect.

 “The biological rationale for tanning dependence is that exposure to UV light results in both melanin, and endorphin production,” said Cartmel.

 Yale Public School of Health researchers previously found a strong association between indoor tanning and basal cell carcinoma, a type of non-melanoma skin cancer, and they’ve supported efforts to ban the use of indoor tanning beds by youngsters under 17.

 “We hope our findings will help researchers design interventions specifically targeted to help people who are tanning dependent and thus reduce skin cancers,” said Cartmel.